Configuring LDAP authentication

 GRANT CONNECT ON DATABASE <my_database> TO <new_role>;

-You may also wish to rename SQream roles.
+You may also wish to rename SQream roles so that they are consistent with existing LDAP user names.

 Configuring LDAP Authentication